Marine veteran Trevor Reed, released by Russia in prisoner swap, hurt while fighting in Ukraine

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-NBC 5 and NBC News have reached out to Reed's family in North Texas but have not yet received a reply.
+NBC 5 reached out to Reed's family in North Texas but has not yet received a reply.
+NBC News is reporting Reed's parents, Joey and Paula, are “politely declining to comment” on the story, according to a family spokesman.

 Reed was released from Russian custody in a prisoner swap in April 2022 in exchange for a Russian pilot, Konstantin Taroshenko, imprisoned in the U.S. for a drug trafficking conspiracy.
 Reed was held in Russian custody for nearly three years until he was released.